Rembrandt House Museum

 The Rembrandt House Museum (Museum Het Rembrandthuis) is a museum located in a former house in the Jodenbreestraat, in the center of Amsterdam.
-Between 1639 and 1658, the house was occupied by the well-known Dutch painter Rembrandt van Rijn, who also had his studio and art dealership there.
+Between 1639 and 1658, the house was occupied by the Dutch painter Rembrandt van Rijn, who also had his studio and art dealership there.
+The museum now includes the house next door, which has the museum shop and more conventional gallery spaces.

 The house was built around 1606 and was renovated around 1627, probably under the supervision of Jacob van Campen.
 It was then given an extra floor and a new facade with a triangular pediment.
-Rembrandt bought it on January 5, 1639 for thirteen thousand guilders.
+Rembrandt bought it on 5 January 1639 for thirteen thousand guilders.
 After his bankruptcy it was auctioned in 1658 and sold for eleven thousand guilders.
 In the following centuries it was used as a residence and was renovated several times.

 At the beginning of the 20th century, the building was in poor condition, and on the occasion of the Rembrandt Year in 1906, it was purchased in 1907 by the municipality of Amsterdam, which donated it to the Rembrandthuis foundation.
 Between 1907 and 1911 the house was restored by Karel de Bazel.
-The museum was opened on June 10, 1911.
+The museum was opened on 10 June 1911.
 Queen Wilhelmina and Prince Hendrik were the first visitors.
 The Rembrandt House Museum owes its foundation to an initiative by the painter Jozef Israëls.

-Since 2008, the museum had around 200,000 visitors per year, with a record number of over 280.000 visitors in 2019.
+Since 2008, the museum had around 200,000 visitors per year, with a record number of over 280,000 visitors in 2019.

 Rembrandt's house

-The current museum shows Rembrandt's living and working quarters, including his living room, art room and the studio where he created his masterpieces.
+The museum shows Rembrandt's living and working quarters, including his living room, art room and the studio where he created his masterpieces.
 The building was redesigned in the 20th century on the basis of the inventory that was drawn up during Rembrandt's bankruptcy in 1656.
 This gives the visitor an idea of Rembrandt's daily life, his studio practice and what a private house and artist's studio looked like in the 17th century.
 In Rembrandt's old house there are also works of art from the 17th century, including by Rembrandt's teacher Pieter Lastman and his pupils Ferdinand Bol and Govert Flinck.

 Collection

-The Rembrandt House Museum owns an almost complete collection of etchings by Rembrandt.
+The Rembrandt House Museum owns an almost complete collection of etchings by Rembrandt, as well as some of his original copper plates.
 These are regularly displayed in the etching cabinet and in temporary exhibitions in the modern museum wing.

+The museum has a good collection of paintings from the period, but the Rembrandt paintings are mostly from early in his career.
+Since Rembrandt used the house for his own collection of works by others, and as a gallery for his career as an art dealer, this is believed to reflect well its appearance while he lived there.